Increasing children’s internet access through free BT hotspots

 Every voucher comes with content filtering, and one voucher can be used on up to three devices at once.
 Vouchers will work until the end of December 2020.

 Who can get help

-Increased internet access is available in England to families with children from early years up to 16, and care leavers up to 25 if they:
+Vouchers are available to families with children from early years up to 16, and care leavers up to 25 if they:

 - don’t have access to a fixed broadband connection